floriansaqipi/Airport_Management_System_DS_S/README.md

 ---

+### Authentication and Authorization

+To secure our API, we implemented custom authentication and authorization mechanisms:

+- **Custom Spring Filter**: We developed a custom Spring filter to handle authentication.
+This filter intercepts incoming requests and checks for valid authentication tokens.
+- **Custom User Details Provider**: We created a custom user details provider to load user-specific data.
+This setup allows us to control which routes are public and which are private.
+- **Role-Based Authorization**: For private routes, we implemented role-based authorization.
+This ensures that users can only access resources and perform actions that are permitted by their roles and abilities.
+Different roles such as Admin, Staff, and Passenger have varying levels of access and permissions.

+### Documentation

+To document our REST API, we utilized **Swagger**.
+Swagger provides an interactive interface for exploring and testing the API endpoints, making it easier for developers to understand and use our API.
+The Swagger documentation is automatically generated from the annotations in our controllers and can be accessed.

 ### Exception Handling

 Our API incorporates a General Exception Handler, ensuring that any errors are communicated effectively through well-structured error messages.
 This feature enhances the robustness and user-friendliness of our system.